pfmahoney/Proform_tdf_v2_BLE/README.md

 This project replaces the original iFit-based display on a ProForm Tour de France Pro 4.0 bicycle trainer from approximately 2012-2016 with a modern ESP32-based controller and display.
 It converts the trainer from a proprietary Wi-Fi–dependent design into a native Bluetooth Low Energy (BLE) smart trainer which is directly compatible with modern training platforms.
 It also resolves an issue where the built-in original Proform iFit display gets stuck in an endless boot-loop and the bike stops working because the display doesn't work any more.

-The system removes the need for QDOMYOS_ZWIFT or other Wi-Fi bridges to connect to online cycling apps like Zwift and Rouvy by advertising, receiving, and broadcasting BLE data directly.
+The system removes the need for Wi-Fi bridges to connect to online cycling apps like Zwift and Rouvy by advertising, receiving, and broadcasting BLE data directly.
 Training applications such as Zwift and Rouvy can control resistance and elevation while receiving power and cadence data in real time.
+I have to add that I have always been grateful to the authors of the data bridges which I have used to connect my Proform TDF 4.0 Pro for years until recently when the interface stopped working.

 ---